eyescroll/TypographyBlog/_posts/2020-09-21-the-type-face-of-motorsport.md

 This complex blend of emotions and priorities bleed into all aspects of motorsport design.
 From the team-wear to the circuit advertisements to the liveries on the cars, bright colours and bold branding are never in short supply.

 So what of the typeface?
+Well, in the case of the premiere world motorsports category, Formula 1, the current typeface is known simply as *F1 Regular* with a bolder, wider version called *F1 Turbo* and a clear bold branding font known as *F1 Torque.*